vyomasystems-lab/challenges-NaRaK-AK47/level1_design2/Readme.md

 ![image](https://user-images.githubusercontent.com/90963965/181361166-342db53c-90fe-4b08-b811-9452f420a711.png)

 Output mismatches for the above inputs proving that there is a design bug.
+This problem states that it is not able to check for the overlapping sequences.

 ## Design Bug